potswa/cxx_function/README.md

 4. If the allocator specifies `propagate_on_container_move_assignment` or `propagate_on_container_copy_assignment`
     (whichever is applicable) as `std::true_type`, then the container's allocator is assigned from the new target.

-    (Assignment to the container's allocator instance, if the source is not a container, is not implemented yet.)
+    If it's a copy operation, that is done by the container's new allocator, and it is updated to reflect any change.

 5. Otherwise, the allocators are compared using the `==` operator.
 Again, both instances are rebound to a `value_type` of `char`.
 If they compare equal, then the assignment proceeds as if the container were just a non-container `function`.